Pregnancy, Breastfeeding, and Breast Implants

 If you have more breast tissue, there will be more tissue that expands and contracts, which can lead to sagging later on.
 This doesn’t necessarily mean that your breast implants will sag after pregnancy, but it’s more likely.
 In this situation, it could appear as though the breast tissue is sliding off of the implant.
 A breast lift can help correct this appearance.

 Whether or not you get stretch marks seems to be preprogrammed in your DNA.
 If your mother and other female relatives all got stretch marks on their breasts with pregnancy, odds are you will too.

 Ask more questions at a consultation with Dr. Pancholi

-If you have more questions about breast implants, Dr. Pancholi and our staff will be happy to address them at a consultation.
-Call us or use our easy online contact form.
+If you have additional questions about breast implants and pregnancy, Dr. Pancholi and our staff will be happy to address them at a personal consultation.
+Call us at (702) 363-0240 or use our easy online contact form.
 Our patient care coordinator will be in touch as quickly as possible.